voliva/safe-decimal/README.md

 Warning: long section ahead, it covers the theory behind this library.

-Currently there's a common misconception that the fact that `0.1 + 0.2 != 0.3` in JavaScript is due to the fact that it uses floating point numbers.
+Currently there's a common misconception that `0.1 + 0.2 != 0.3` in JavaScript is due to the fact that it uses floating point numbers.

 However, that's not exactly right.
-It's true that `0.1`, `0.2` and `0.3` (and infinite many others) can't be represented accurately in JavaScript, but it's not due to floating point.
+Although it's true that `0.1`, `0.2` and `0.3` (and infinite many others) can't be represented accurately in JavaScript, but it's not because it uses floating points.
 The problem is that when these numbers are represented as binary decimals, they have recurring decimals that at some point need to be cut off.
 Floating points in JS has a mantissa of 52 bits, so past those binary decimals information is lost.

 Let's remember what are decimals exactly.
-In base 10, when you have a number for instance `12.34`, what this actually means is:
+In base 10, when you have a number for instance `12.34`, what this is actually representing is:

 ```
 10^1 10^0 .
 10^-1 10^-2
  1    2   .
 3     4

-(1 x 10) + (2 * 1) + (3 / 10) + (4 / 100)
+(1 x 10) + (2 * 1) + (3 / 10) + (4 / 100) = 12.34
 ```

-it's actually just a sum of values, where every position has just a different factor on base 10.
+The decimal representation only means a sum of values, where every position has just a different factor on base 10.

 Starting from the comma, to the left side they keep raising 10^n - The first value is the units (10^0), the second value is the tens (10^1), the third value is the hundreds (10^100) and so on.

 And from the comma to the right side, it's the opposite: it divides by each power of ten.
 So the first digit is multiplied by 1/10, the second digit is multiplied by 1/100, and so on.

-Then `0.1` is just the decimal representation of the fraction `1/10` in base 10. `0.2` is the decimal representation of the fraction `2/10` which can be simplified to `1/5`, and `0.3` is the decimal representation of `3/10`.
+Then `0.1` is just the decimal representation in base 10 of the fraction `1/10`. `0.2` is the decimal representation of the fraction `2/10` which can be simplified to `1/5`, and `0.3` is the decimal representation of `3/10`.

-We can use this definition of a decimal representation for base 2, which is the base that computers use.
-Let's represent `5.3125`.
+We can use this definition of a decimal representation but applied to base 2, which is the base that computers use.
+As an example let's transform `5.3125` to binary.
 To transform the decimals, we will use an algorithm that's quite simple: to get the next decimal, you multiply the value by the base (2), and extract the unit value from the result.
 The algorithm ends when the value reaches 0.

 ```
 5.3125 = 5 + 0.3125;